I specialize in experiential mysticism, psychedelic integration, embodied witchcraft, and Queer spirituality.

 The term “queer” has been used as a pejorative for centuries.
 Originally the word was used to refer to anyone/anything that was seen as weird, odd, peculiar, or strange.
 Over time, however, it became more commonly weaponized against anyone/anything perceived to be gender variant or deemed sexually “deviant”.

 I acknowledge that some 2SLGBTIAQ+ folks don’t like or use the term “queer”.
 And some people still find its use offensive, which I understand and empathize with.
-To clarify, my use of the word comes from my own lived experience, and is intended to reclaim and empower queerness for myself and the communities I’m part of.
+To clarify, my use of the word comes from my own lived experience, and is intended to reclaim and empower Queerness for myself and the communities I’m part of.
+It’s a politically charged word, and I use it aware of its power.

 Here are some resources to check out if you want to know more: